-This means that if you experience street harassment, or other forms of harassment, because of your gender you can report it to the Police if you want to, and it will be dealt with as a hate crime.
+This means that if you experience street harassment, or other forms of harassment, because of your gender, perceived gender, or simply because you are a woman (misogyny), you can report it to the police if you want to, and it will be dealt with as a hate crime.
 Find out more here.

 Not everyone wants to report to the Police but if you have experienced any form of harassment and want it to be investigated you will need to report it to the Police.